michmattera/HerBody/README.md

  ### Login

- The [Login template](templates/account/login.html "Link to login template") is a form where the user will be prompted to ask just the username and the password .
+ The [Login template](templates/account/login.html "Link to login template") is a form where the user will be prompted to ask just the username and the password.
- If the username or the password are not correct than it will show a error message.
+ If the username or the password is not correct then it will show an error message.
- If not than the user will be redirect to the home page.
+ If not then the user will be redirected to the home page.

  <details>
 <summary>Login functionality</summary>